Osvaldo Pugliese: Political views

+In 1956, he was imprisoned by the dictatorship of the Revolución Libertadora in the so-called "Operation Cardenal", together with the entire Central Committee of the Communist Party.
+They were locked up in the ship "París", which was to be sunk with them inside.
+That night, Pugliese's orchestra had to appear on Radio Splendid, and they appeared without their conductor, and with a red carnation on the piano as a protest.

+The imprisonment of Rodolfo Ghioldi and Oreste Castronuovo, among other anonymous militants, in a Pugliese's ship, and the rumors that it was going to be sunk, generated so much commotion that they had to be released.

 In 1961, he wrote Milonga Para Fidel to show his support for the Cuban revolution.
 When he was in jail, he still wrote arrangements and the orchestra still performed, and placed a red carnation on the keyboard of the piano in his honor.

 The 1960s government of the late General Juan Carlos Onganía (who had a deep fear of Peronists and communists alike) simply banned Pugliese from radio broadcasts and public places.

 Pugliese was a man of integrity and humility.
 He spent years in jail due to his beliefs.
 The government also restricted his recordings to 10 per year.
 As a communist, he organised his orchestra as a cooperative and paid his members by their contribution, earning their loyalty.
 Quite rare, his core orchestra members (Osvaldo Ruggiero 1st bandoneon, Enrique Camerano 1st violin, Julio Carrasco and Oscar Herrero 2nd violins, Alcides Rossi on double bass) stayed with him nearly 30 years (1939–1968).

 In 1955 Pugliese was imprisoned in Devoto from January to July, and in that prison he was seen, with a mop and bucket, cleaning corridors, refusing to let other detainees take away that work.

 Don Osvaldo was never an agitator, but a man with convictions who never confused art with ideology.
 It happened that in certain political stages of Argentina, due to his popularity, they considered him a "war booty".